-Daryl’s extensive career of 34 years in the education sector culminated in his appointment as Chief Executive Officer (CEO) of the Toronto Lands Corporation, a wholly owned subsidiary corporation of the Toronto District School Board (TDSB).
+Daryl’s extensive career of 38 years in the education sector culminated in his appointment as Executive Officer (EO) of the Toronto Lands Corporation, a wholly owned subsidiary corporation of the Toronto District School Board (TDSB).
 On the way, Daryl served in various senior level operational roles at the Hamilton-Wentworth District School Board (HWDSB) for 29 years; leading functions such as transportation, risk management, accounting/budget and property management.
 While in Hamilton, Daryl was elected to the Board of the Teachers Credit Union where he served for 10 years, with the last 7 years, as Chairman of the Board.

 In 2009, Daryl accepted the role of Director of Strategy and Planning, TDSB, where he provided ongoing strategic and tactical accommodation and planning advice to the Board.
 During this time, Daryl undertook a number of critical projects in a concerted effort to advance TDSB capital and program needs including: the development and implementation of the TDSB Long Term Program and Pupil Accommodation Plan, a long-term Capital Plan, a system wide Identification and undertaking of Pupil Accommodation Reviews (PARC’s), Program Area Reviews (PART’s) and Local Feasibility Teams.